daniel10015/QUIN/README.md

 # Quin Engine
 Quin is a game engine, primarily supporting real-time 3D graphics.

-This is my first attempt at creating a game engine, as such I've used plenty of resources.
-Here is a list of them and their keypoints:
-- vulkan-tutorial.com
-  - How vulkan works and many of its features
-- vkguide.dev
-  - Rendering architecture and optimization
-- TheCherno.com
-  - Game engine architecture (longer explanations)
-- Unreal Engine
-  - Editor workflow

-While my main focus is on rendering, I plan to work on other features as needed to make future development or testing easier (e.g. physics, particle systems, editors).
+Currently it's going through a major refactor, so some implementations are left empty.

 # Platforms
 - Currently only supports Windows.
 Plans are to later support linux and macOS.
 - Currently only supports Vulkan.
-  - I've made an abstraction so I can implement another API renderer and it should work out of the box.
+  - I've made an abstraction so I can implement another API for the renderer to use while application logic can stay the same.

 # Getting Started
 1. Clone the repo by running `clone --recurse-submodules https://github.com/daniel10015/QUIN.git`.
 If submodules aren't cloned then run `git submodule update --init --recursive`